 - Breathe deeply and relax in this position for 30 seconds to 1 minute.

-This combination of dock and fish position is a yoga pose performed on your back.
-It is excellent for stretching the back and chest while stretching the neck and throat.
+This is a combination of dock and fish pose, a yoga pose performed on your back.
+It is excellent for stretching the back and chest while also stretching the neck and throat.
 It is also very relaxing!

-- Place a yoga block on the mat and turn it to a suitable level for you, either the lowest or second-lowest.
+- Place a yoga block on the mat and turn it to a suitable level, either the lowest or second-lowest.

 - Sit on your buttocks in front of the block with bent knees.